Jean Giraud: Later work (1990–2012)

 The changes in his personal life were also accompanied with changes in his business holdings during 1988–1990.
 His co-founded publishing house Gentiane/Aedena went into receivership in 1988, going bankrupt a short time thereafter.
-The American subsidiary Starwatcher Graphics followed in its wake around the turn of the millennium, partly because it was a shared marital possession of the original Giraud couple and partly because the publication efforts of his work in the United States had run its course.
-Also in 1988, Giraud sold his shares in Les Humanoïdes Associés to Fabrice Giger, thereby severing his formal ownership ties with that publishing house as well, though it remained the regular publisher of his Mœbius work from the Métal hurlant era, including L'Incal and some other later titles such as the sequel to The Airtight Garage, "L'Homme du Ciguri" in 1995.
-Together with Claudine he founded Stardom in 1990, his first true family operated business without any other third-party participation according to Giraud, with the 1525-copy limited mini art portfolio "Mockba - carnet de bord" becoming the company's first recorded publication in September the same year.
-Apart from being a publishing house, it was concurrently an art gallery, located on 27 Rue Falguière, 75015 Paris, organizing themed exhibitions on a regular basis.
-In 1997, the company was renamed Moebius Production - singular, despite the occasional and erroneous use of the plural, even by the company itself.
+The American subsidiary Starwatcher Graphics followed in its wake around the turn of the millennium,.
+Also in 1988, Giraud sold his shares in Les Humanoïdes Associés to Fabrice Giger, though it remained the regular publisher of his Mœbius work from the Métal hurlant era, including L'Incal and some other later titles such as the sequel to The Airtight Garage, "L'Homme du Ciguri" in 1995.
+Together with Claudine he founded Stardom in 1990, his first true family operated business without any other third-party participation according to Giraud, with the mini art portfolio "Mockba - carnet de bord" becoming the company's first recorded publication.
+Apart from being a publishing house, it was concurrently an art gallery, located rue Falguière in Paris, organizing themed exhibitions on a regular basis.
+In 1997, the company was renamed Moebius Production.
 The company, in both publishing and art gallery iterations, is as of 2023 still being run by Isabelle Giraud who had taken over the function of publishing editor and co-ownership from Claudine (explaining the renaming of the company), after the latter's marriage with Giraud was dissolved in 1994, and her sister Claire.